-The solar energy site was occupied from November 1978 through March 1979, and the solar energy system operated continuously during this reporting period.
+The solar energy site was occupied from November 1978 through March 1979.
+The solar energy system operated continuously during this reporting period, and there had been no significant solar energy system or system operational anomalies.
 When compared with expected system thermal performance as derived from a modified f-chart analysis (see Sections 5 and 5.2 for details), the system performed somewhat poorer than expected.
-Useful data were not available for the month of January 1979 because of an intermittent communications problem.
-During the four months of available data (November, December of 1978 and February, March of 1979), the total incident solar energy was 49.15 million Btu, of which 11.34 million Btu were collected by the solar energy system.
-The collector array efficiency was 23 percent.
-Solar energy satisfied 19 percent of the space heating requirements.
-The DHW solar fraction was not determined, because of a power sensor problem with the DHW electrical heater.
-The solar energy system provided an electrical savings of 5.97 million Btu.
+Useful data were not available for the month of January 1979, because of an intermittent communications problem.
+For the remaining four months of the reporting period (November, December of 1978, and February, March of 1979), the total incident solar energy was 45.99 million Btu, of which 13.12 million Btu were collected by the solar energy system.
+Solar energy satisfied 25 percent of the DHW requirements and 22 percent of the space heating requirements.
+The solar energy system provided an electrical savings of 4.26 million Btu.

-During the reporting period, a total of 49.15 million Btu of incident solar energy was measured in the collector array plane of 45 degrees to the horizontal.
-At times when the collector array was operating, there were 38.32 million Btu incident on the array.
-The measured average daily incident solar energy per unit area in the plane of the collector array was 1089 million Btu per square foot per day which is one percent less than the long-term average.
+A total of 45.99 million Btu of incident solar energy was measured in the collector array plane of 45 degrees to the horizontal, during the reporting period.
+At times when the collector array was operating, there were 34.58 million Btu incident on the array.
+The measured average daily incident solar energy per unit area in the plane of the collector array was 1089 million Btu per square foot per day, which is less than one percent below the long-term average.